ssonpethkar/Preparation/react-2.md

   -

 # 28. What is suspense in React ?
+  - React.Suspense is a component used to handle the loading state of components that are loaded asynchronously(eg. via React.lazy, data fetching with framework like relay or other concurrent features)
+  - Suspense wraps this lazy component and shows the fallback UI (like a loading spinner) until the component finishes loading.

+  # Why use Suspense?
+  - Improves performance by loading components only when needed.
+  - Better user experience with graceful loading indicators.
+  - Works with data fetching and streaming in newer versions of React (e.g., React Server Components, Relay).

 # 29. What are custom hooks ?
   - custom hooks is a javascript function that starts with use and allows you to reuse  `stateful` logic between components